 So the application of targeting people based on their physical activities and the places they go can give you great intelligence into the customer journey they may be in.
 You can even geofence your own physical location as a customer loyalty play or a reminder to buy from you.

-So the sky is the limit across the many applications available within the geofencing marketing world.
+So, the sky is the limit across the many applications available in the geofencing marketing world.

 Various Site Retargeting Services